Arrington Real Estate and Homes For SaleCity

-Attending a school in the nearby areas of Nolensville or Franklin is the best choice for most families, since the 15-20 minute distance is the most reasonable out of all options.
+Attending a school in the nearby areas of Nolensville or Franklin is the best choice for most families since the 15-20 minute drive is the most reasonable out of all options.
 Mill Creek Middle and Elementary, Woodland Middle and Kenrose Elementary, and Ravenwood, Franklin, and Independence High are all top-tier, highly-regarded public schools.

 The nearest private schools are Battle Ground Academy and Brentwood Academy, located in Franklin and Brentwood respectively.
 Both of these private schools are well-known and very reputable.

 It should be noted that Arrington is a continuously growing and developing area, with the potential for schools to be established close to its center in the near future.

 In the past year in Arrington there were 44% less assaults, 60% less burglaries, 28% less robberies, 93% less vehicle thefts compared to the national median.

 Arrington is a very safe place to live, with crime rates far below the state and national average.
 Because of its distance outside the city of Nashville, Arrington escapes much of the crime that often plagues densely populated areas.